lmbneuron/D-LMBmap/Axon Segmentation/Axon segmentation model training/readme.md

 　　 　 　└── artifacts
 　　 　　　　　└──volume-200.tiff
 ```
-We propose two data augmentation methods, histogram matching and cutmix, to augment training data.
+We propose three data augmentation methods, histogram matching, cutmix, and local contrast enhancement to augment training data.
-Change the parameters of function `histogram_match_data` in `create_data.py` to choose using histogram matching/cutmix or
+Change the parameters of function `histogram_match_data` in `create_data.py` to choose using histogram matching/cutmix/contrast enhancement or
 not.
 If you want to use histogram matching, it is better to set both **match_flag** and **join_flag** True so that both
 original cubes and matched cubes can be used for training.
 ```